AlaskaAirlines/auro-slideshow/api.md

 ```
 <!-- AURO-GENERATED-CONTENT:END -->
 </auro-accordion>

+### Full-Bleed + AutoScroll Preview

+ There must be enough slides to trigger looping.
+If all the slides can fit on the page `autoscroll` will not enable.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../apiExamples/fullBleedAutoScroll.html) -->
   <!-- The below content is automatically added from ./../apiExamples/fullBleedAutoScroll.html -->